An Introduction to Data Governance

 How To Develop a Successful Data Governance Framework

+After a framework is chosen and roles and responsibilities have been defined, the implementation of a data governance program can begin.
 A data governance framework has three general pillars: 1) Policies and standards, 2) processes, and 3) roles and responsibilities.
 There are many ways to implement a data governance framework, but all data governance frameworks have this same basic bone structure.